atrosekta/rust-electrical-wiki/content/sensor.md

 Power Consumption   | 1rW
 Power Output        | Power input minus 1
 Despawn Time        | 20 minutes
-Decay Time          |

 Notes:

-- The maximum detection distance is 1.5m or 1.5 square foundations
+- The maximum detection distance is 4.5m or 1.5 square foundations
 - Laser will not detect if approached straight on
 - Placing the laser closer than .5m meters to a single door will not detect a player passing through from the opposite side